Here’s a not-so-fun fact: a whopping 98% of people who visit your store won’t make a purchase.

 Not only nearly 60% of consumers would abandon a site due to slow load time, but 80% of them will not return.
 Keeping an ecommerce site speedy can be quite challenging as these sites are often image-heavy.
 However, you can come up with an effective strategy to resize or compress your images in order to improve the site’s load time.

 What’s more to it, 74% of consumers have cited excellent customer service as a reason to spend more money online.
 These shopping cart abandonment statistics prove that potential buyers will not go through with a transaction if they have a bad experience with your brand.
 If this happens, chances are they will never return.
 That’s why you need to go above and beyond to provide a top-notch service experience.
-Having an efficient support team or installing a live chat will turn to be worth the investment.
+Having an efficient support team or installing live chat software will turn out to be worth the investment.

 Many shoppers are active deal seekers who are continuously looking for the best bargain.
 If they can’t find it on your site, they will look somewhere else.
 Make sure to clearly showcase special discounts - use banners, popups, or sidebars.